Javier Dussan

-Javier Dussán (born 13 May 1980) is a Colombian footballer currently playing for Depor FC of the Primera Division B in Colombia.
+Javier Dussán Prada (born 13 May 1980) is a Colombian footballer currently playing for Depor FC of the Primera Division B in Colombia.
 He plays as a goalkeeper.

 He has been remembered in Chile for his spell at Deportes Melipilla.

 Career

 Dussán has played for several football clubs in Colombia, including Girardot FC, Real Cartagena, América de Cali, Depor FC and Academia FC.
 He helped Real Cartagena achieve promotion to Categoría Primera A in 1999.

 In 2008, Dussán moved to Chile, joining Deportes Melipilla.
 He left Melipilla to join Panamanian side Tauro FC in January 2010.

 In 2012 the returns to Depor FC, a professor at the soccer school in Cali (Colombia) Azteca Diablo.